Project Mathematics!

 Project Mathematics! (stylized as Project MATHEMATICS!), is a series of educational video modules and accompanying workbooks for teachers, developed at the California Institute of Technology to help teach basic principles of mathematics to high school students.
 In 2017, the entire series of videos was made available on YouTube.

 Overview

 The Project Mathematics! series of videos is a teaching aid for teachers to help students understand the basics of geometry and trigonometry.
 The series was developed by Tom M. Apostol and James F. Blinn, both from the California Institute of Technology.
 Apostol led the production of the series, while Blinn provided the computer animation used to depict the ideas beings discussed.
-Blinn mentioned that part of his inspiration was the Bell science series of films from the 1950s.
+Blinn mentioned that part of his inspiration was the Bell Lab Science Series of films from the 1950s.

 The material was designed for teachers to use in their curriculums and was aimed at grades 8 through 13.
 Workbooks are also available to accompany the videos and to assist teachers in presenting the material to their students.
 The videos are distributed as either 9 VHS videotapes or 3 DVDs, and include a history of mathematics and examples of how math is used in real world applications.